Android Central Verdict

 Sony's engineers worked magic to make the DualSense's haptic feedback and adaptive triggers as incredible as they are, in a way that's hard to convey over words alone.
 It's something you just need to feel.
 Walking through the rain in Astro's Playroom (which was designed as a DualSense showcase, to be fair) felt like my controller was actually being pelted by rain, drop by drop, due to its haptics.
 This sensation was aided by its built-in microphone echoing the sound of rain pattering against a window, only adding to the level of immersion.
 When the rain changed to hail, I could feel subtle differences in the way my controller vibrated.

-Likewise, the tension and resistance you can get from the triggers is equally impressive.
+Likewise, the tension and resistance you can get from the triggers are equally impressive.
 There's a section in Astro's Playroom where Astro hops into the suit of a robotic monkey and starts to effectively rock climb.
 I could feel the trigger resisting in a way that mimicked the force I'd need to pull myself up.

 In Spider-Man: Miles Morales, there's a little jolt that happens when you thwip your web and are swinging through the air.
 The varying levels of tension are subtle, almost imperceptible in this case, but are definitely there.
 Even if just first-party Sony games take full advantage of these features, it'll be worth it.
+Thankfully, we've seen a number of third-party developers add support for DualSense features, even on older backward compatible games.

 With an internal battery at 1,500mAh, the DualSense certainly outlasts the DualShock 4.
 No doubt this is due to its larger battery size and the design of the lightbar, which now wraps around the touchpad in a less obtrusive way.
 You can even adjust the brightness of the lightbar in the PS5's settings, but it cannot be turned off completely.
 After properly testing out how long it lasted on a single charge, my DualSense made it almost exactly 14 hours before I needed to plug it in, three of which were spent in Astro's Playroom, which puts the haptics to heavy use.
 Depending on which games you play and which settings you have enabled on the controller, I'd wager you can easily get 15+ hours out of it.
+If you play games that are taxing on its battery, though, you may just get around 10 hours.

 PS5 review: User interface and OS

 The PS5 user interface is similar to the one found on the PS4, focusing on providing a clean look and seamless experience.
 There a dedicated section for the fully integrated PlayStation Store, along with sections for Games and Media.
-Foregoing themes at launch, the background of your dashboard will instead change depending on which game you currently have pulled up.
+Foregoing themes at the moment, the background of your dashboard will instead change depending on which game you currently have pulled up.

 The newly integrated PlayStation Store is a treat.
-There are sections for the Latest Games, Collections, Subscriptions, and a place to browse.
+There are sections for the Latest Games, Deals, Collections, Subscriptions, and a place to browse.
 In any of these sections, you're also free to select whether you want to view PS5, PS4, free-to-play, or PS Plus games.
 I found it easy to navigate and responsive to my controller inputs.
 Overall, Sony did a great job of integrating the store, even if the PS5 games section is a bit sparse at the moment.
 There's even a wishlist feature that was sadly dropped from the PlayStation Store on PS4.

 Jumping over to the media section, you'll notice it automatically pulls up TV & Video apps first, displaying some of the most popular services like Netflix, Disney+, Amazon Prime, Hulu, and more in a row at the top.
 Should you wish to search through all of its app offerings, you can slide on over to the left under All Apps to view its music, video, and VR apps.
 To easily get to all of your downloaded apps, you'll slide over to the right under App Library.
 It's all fairly intuitive and I like how everything is laid out.